mlebkowski/nassau-https-proxy/README.md

 Run proxy
 =========

-For convinience, proxy listens on the default HTTPS port (443) so it needs to be ran as root:
+For convenience, proxy listens on the default HTTPS port (443) so it needs to be ran as root:

 ```
 $ sudo nassau-https-proxy